 Pine Bark Extract Shortens Duration of the Common Cold

 Have we found a cure for the common cold yet?
-Nope, but a new study shows that a patented pine bark extract comes pretty close.
+Nope, but a new study shows that pine bark extract comes pretty close.

 The researchers, from Italy’s Chieti-Pescara University in Pescara and the University of Milan, conducted a two phase study that tested the Pygnogenol® brand of pine bark extract against an over the counter (OTC) cold remedy, along with the pine bark extract and vitamin C and then the pine bark extract with vitamin C and zinc.